-- Completeness that is, where a data set is produced, all relevant items are completed; - Validity that all data conforms to recognised national standards.
+- Coverage that where a data set exists and is relevant to a provider it is completed for all relevant services; - Completeness that is, where a data set is produced, all relevant items are completed; - Validity that all data conforms to recognised national standards.
 Codes must map to national values and wherever possible, computer systems should be programmed to only accept valid entries; - Timeliness that all data is recorded to a deadline in line with the national reporting, and extract and refresh deadlines; - Cleansing covering duplication (that all necessary processes are in place to remove duplicated records), merging (that steps are being taken to ensure that separate records are not merged inappropriately) and auditing (that clinical coding checks are undertaken on a regular basis). - 43.24 Commissioners can use a range of evidence sources to identify and quantify the progress they need to make through DQIPs, including in particular the Data Quality Maturity Index published quarterly by NHS Digital.
 Other possible sources are set out below. - The NHS Digital monthly SUS data quality dashboard provides benchmarked evidence that commissioners should use to drive improvements in quantitative and process-based data quality indicators for admitted patient care, outpatients and A&E data sets as well as for maternity and critical care. - Other data quality reports are published by NHS Digital relating to the Mental Health Services Data Set, the IAPT Data Set and Diagnostic Imaging Data Set. - GC21.6 requires each provider to undertake audits of its performance against the Information Governance Toolkit, and these audits will be a valuable source of information about where data quality needs to be improved, including clinical information assurance and aspects of patient safety-related data quality. - 43.25 DQIPs may be particularly useful where new national reporting requirements or datasets have been introduced and where providers are not yet routinely complying with these.
 This may be the case, for instance, with the Mental Health Services Data Set and the Children's and Young People's Health Services Dataset.
 Commissioners should therefore ensure that they monitor closely the data submitted by providers of the relevant services and consider whether use of one of the available contractual levers (DQIP or Information Breach) would be appropriate to ensure that any problems with the quality of data submitted by individual providers are swiftly rectified.